-- Take a blender jar and put grated coconut, roasted split gram lentils, peanuts, chopped green chilies, green coriander leaves, yogurt and salt into it.
+- Put grated coconut, peanuts, chopped green chilies, coriander leaves, yogurt and salt into the food processor.

 - Grind all together to a fine paste; add little water if required but consistency of chutney should not be thin.

-- Pour out coconut paste in a bowl and prepare tempering.
+- Pour out coconut chutney in a bowl and prepare tempering (tadka).

 - Put a pan on heat with oil in it.
-When oil is hot add mustard seeds, once they start crackling add asafetida, broken whole red chilies and curry leaves, sauté for few seconds and pour this tempering over coconut paste.
+When oil is hot add rai.
+Once it starts crackling add hing, broken whole red chilies and curry leaves.
+Sauté for a few seconds and pour this tempering over coconut chutney.

 - Coconut chutney is ready, serve with any of the south Indian delicacies and relish.